 Miniature Poodle Health Problems

-The Miniature Poodle is a healthy breed with a long life expectancy (something more common in smaller dogs).
-But their good genetics aren’t flawless and they’re not immune to health disorders or complications.
+Pet health is every dog lover’s priority.
+That said, the Miniature Poodle is a healthy breed with a long life expectancy (something more common in smaller dogs).
+But their good genetics aren’t flawless and they’re not immune to health problems or complications.
 That’s why it’s important to ensure your breeder can provide health clearances for both the parents and that these clearances are given by certified establishments.
 Any dog that’s in the top ten of the popularity list is going to fall victim to puppy mills, meaning it’s more important with these types of breeds to be extra careful on the health front.
 Common Miniature Poodle health issues are as follows:

 Cushings Disease: this occurs when there is an overabundance of cortisol in the body of a Miniature Poodle.
 It usually spurs from a faulty adrenal gland, and the symptoms show themselves through excessive urination, a never quenched thirst, and a difficulty digesting food.
 There are treatments, medicine, and surgery available for this condition.

 Addison’s Disease: another condition which spurs from a faulty adrenal gland, this serious disease is caused by an imbalance of hormones.
 The symptoms include heavy vomiting, a loss of appetite and energy, and longer than usual sleep cycles.
 Thing is, since these symptoms aren’t drastic in their nature, the disease often goes undiagnosed until it’s a serious problem (it can evolve and affect the cardiovascular system).